 What Is A Gig?

-The small business owner who spends every spare hour (and penny) building something that will one day make money (but does not yet) would disagree.
-A gig or a side hustle doesn’t have to make money to be a gig or a side hustle… but it should have the eventual purpose of making money.
+The small business owner who spends every spare hour (and penny) building something that will one day generate income (but doesn't yet) would disagree.
+A gig or a side hustle doesn’t have to make money to be a gig or a side hustle.

-Gary Vaynerchuck spent years recording YouTube episodes of Wine Library TV even when no one was watching.
-In fact, it’s those early days of your gig when hustling really matters.
+Gary Vaynerchuck of Vayner Media spent years recording YouTube episodes of Wine Library TV when no one was watching.
+Years!!!

 A Word of Caution – What Gig Hustlers is Not

-While Gig Hustlers is a resource aimed at helping people make money, it’s NOT a resource that promotes consumerism, materialism, or working oneself into the grave.
+While Gig Hustlers is a resource aimed at helping people make money, it’s NOT a resource that promotes get-rich-quick schemes.